 How does this country risk premium affect business values?
 Lets take an example of two companies, each generating $300,000 in net cash flows and growing at an annual rate of 5.47%.
 Both companies are debt free, so their cost of capital is just the equity discount or cap rate.

 Let’s further assume that both companies are small, under $50M in market capitalization, and offer professional engineering services.
 The first company, based in the USA, has the equity discount rate made up of these parts:

 |Risk free rate (based on US 10 year Treasury yields)||2.5%|

 This gives the total equity discount rate of 24.35% and capitalization rate (cap rate) of 18.89%.

 The second company in our example is based in Argentina, the country rated B3 by Moody’s.
 The country risk premium is around 9.3%, which gives us the total discount rate of 33.65% and cap rate of 28.19%.

 We next use the constant growth direct capitalization business valuation method to figure out what each company is worth.
 Remember, the only difference in this scenario is the country risk premium.
 Here are the results:

 Business value of the US-based company

-Business value of the Argentina-based company
+Valuation result for the Argentina-based company

 As you can see, the difference in business value is considerable.
 Given a choice, any rational investor would go for the US company due to its lower risk.
 The Argentina based company would have to throw off more cash increasing its returns in order to compensate the investors for its higher risk.